Introduction

 - Loader runs —

-defer()resolve and stream to the client - Client hydrates — React takes over, enabling interactivity and client-side navigation
+defer()resolve and stream to the client via<script>tags that patch the hydration data - Client hydrates —

 This architecture means your users see meaningful content fast (the shell renders immediately), while slower data loads progressively without blocking the initial paint.
 The loader pattern keeps data fetching on the server, so your components stay simple and your API keys stay secret.